LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 Before that, there were two repositories with a lot of common code; often requiring updates for each repository to provide a single improved feature.

-To make development easier moving forward and to facilitate adding Omnipod 5 Pod support, the OmnipodKit repository was created to replace the two older submodules, which are now removed from Loop.
+To facilitate development, the OmnipodKit repository was created to replace the two older submodules.
+The OmnipodKit repository supports all available Omnipod pod types including Omnipod 5, DASH and the Classic (or Eros) Pods.

 #### OmniKit

-OmniKit was used to communicate with Classic (also known as Eros or Generation 3) Pods using a RileyLink
+OmniKit communicated with Classic (also known as Eros or Generation 3) Pods using a RileyLink

 * This is now replaced with **OmnipodKit**

 #### OmniBLE

-OmniBLE was used to communicate with DASH Pods with direct Bluetooth connection
+OmniBLE communicated with DASH Pods with direct Bluetooth connection

 * This is now replaced with **OmnipodKit**
 * The method developed for DASH pods originally used a *keep-connected* method